-How Soon Should You Fire an Ineffective or Disruptive Salesperson?
+How Soon Should You Fire an Ineffective Salesperson?

 Hanging on to an ineffective or disruptive salesperson rarely makes good business sense – and to be fair, probably isn’t best in the long term for the employee either.